farlee2121/DevEssentialsBlog/content/posts/2020-07-03-iDesign-Visual-Summary.md

 - DDD
 - iDesign
 - Reading Notes
+title: Righting Software Visual Summary
 ---

-# Righting Software Visual Summary

 Thus far this only includes the System Design portion of the book.